Pat Freiermuth Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 - Freiermuth has been the target of 11.9% (79 total) of his team's 664 passing attempts this season.

-- With 20 targets in the red zone this season, Freiermuth has been on the receiving end of 20.2% of his team's 99 red zone pass attempts.
+- Freiermuth has seen the ball thrown his way 20 times in the red zone this season, 20.2% of his team's 99 red zone pass attempts.

-- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.8% of the time while running the ball 38.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Chiefs.